lsst-sitcom/sitcomtn-100/index.md

 # The Rapid Analysis Framework and its relationship to RubinTV

+## Preamble (aka. soapbox)

 > This technote is both a work-in-progress, because
 > * 1) it is a provisional version which won't be tidied up until after the design review
 > * 2) it is documenting a moving target, meaning that there are places where the present tense is used to save having to write everything twice, but where the work hasn't quite been done yet.
 These are, however, all places where the work is planned and underway, _i.e._ it's not aspirational, it's just not quite finsihed yet, but will be on the scale of weeks.

 > There are many ways to skin a cat.
-This is _de facto_ how it is currently being done, but nothing in here should be taken as an assertion that this is how it _should_ be being done, merely that it is currently (and that without significant intervention and extra effort allocated, it will remain so, due to the finite nature of the allocated effort and enormous scope of work).
+This is how it is _currently_ being done, but nothing in here should be taken as an assertion that this is how it _should_ be being done, merely that this is how it is at present (and that without significant intervention and extra effort allocated, it will remain so, due to the finite nature of the allocated effort and enormous scope of remaining work).

+> Your forgiveness is requested: this would not have been written alone/without oversight if I had been given some help/oversight, but as we all know, the project is under-resourced, and this is what happened.
+Nobody is to blame, but the code we have is what I came up with because I had to to make things work for those on the summit.

+> Finally, it is perhaps worth remembering that the initial architecure was conceived and deployed a) organically, as it was required, and b) that it came into being in January 2020 with the delivery of LATISS to the summit, so if you find youself thinking "why doesn't it look like/use X", recall what the DM landscape was back then, and what existed in terms of leverageable architectures.
+Given that, I think it's quite surprising how _not_ bad it all is!
+YMMV though, of course...

 ## Abstract